jebenjamin/SwiftUIToast/README.md

 Requires iOS 13.0+ or Mac Catalyst 13.0+.

 ## License
 ToastUI uses the MIT license.
-A copy is available in `LICENSE.md`.
+A copy is available in `LICENSE`.